STARTALLOMEN/00000X-Data/content/6-data-ingestion/_index.md

 ## Data Ingestion Overview

-Data Ingestion is the process of loading data into the data lake and initial processing.
-This section will use AWS services to ingest and process data.
+In this section, we will ingest Yelp Open Dataset into the data lake and monitor the processing through the ETL pipeline.
+We will process Yelp JSON files (business, review, user, tip, checkin) and transform them into optimized formats for the recommendation system.

 ### Data Ingestion Architecture